 in 2016, Rise & Stand inc. won a second place Shorty Award for best organization in the U.S.A.

 Kitty now has 4 children.
 She divorced in 2007 and remarried in 2009.
-This November will be her 18th year working as a publicity and talent manager.
-Her company is now named ‘McCaffery Media’.
+She retired in March 2019 after her 18th year working as a publicist and talent manager.
+Her company was named ‘McCaffery Media’.
 She continues to mentor and help people from all over the world through Rise & Stand.
 In her spare time, she enjoys reading, blogging, public speaking, and relaxing with her family.

 Written by Selena Flesher.
 Sister of Katrina McCaffery.